 No, Campus is not an accelerator or incubator.
 We partner with and often host strong accelerator and education groups to bring the best of the startup community to Campus.

 Why isn’t Google directly investing in the startups?

-The Google for Entrepreneurs team invests in entire startup communities, but not individual startups.
+The Google for Startups team invests in entire startup communities, but not individual startups.
 We invest heavily in our programs, as well as the Campus buildings and their renovations.